-Both conditions have symptoms in common with sclerosis or sometimes lupus.
+Both Polymyositis and dermatomyositis have symptoms in common with sclerosis or sometimes lupus.

 Signs of these conditions may appear suddenly and severely or gradually and more mildly.
 Symptoms are more likely to be gradual in older people.
 Sometimes a person may have a serious infection before the symptoms begin.